GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 are:

 .
-    This file covers about 100 different settings that influence the layout of your plot, from font sizes to tick lengths and date formats (See Section [sec:gmt.conf]).
+    **gmt.conf** This file covers about 100 different settings that influence the layout of your plot, from font sizes to tick lengths and date formats (See Section [sec:gmt.conf]).
 Those settings can be altered by editing the file, or by running the
        `gmtset <gmtset.html>`_ command.
 A problem may arise when those settings are changed half-way through the script: the next time you run the script it will start with the modified settings and hence might alter your scripts results.
-It is therefore often necessary to revert to the original file. *Isolation mode* avoids that issue.
+It is therefore often necessary to revert to the original ``gmt.conf`` file. *Isolation mode* avoids that issue.

 .
-    This file is created to communicate the command line history from one command to the next (Section [sec:gmtcommands]) so that shorthands like **-R** or **-J** can be used once it has been set in a previous *GMT* command.
-The existence of this file makes if impossible to run two *GMT* scripts simultaneously in the same directory, since those files may clash (contain different histories) and adversely affect the results of both scripts.
+    **.gmtcommands** This file is created to communicate the command line history from one command to the next (Section [sec:gmtcommands]) so that shorthands like **-R** or **-J** can be used once it has been set in a previous *GMT* command.
+The existence of this file makes if impossible to run two *GMT* scripts simultaneously in the same directory, since those ``.gmtcommands`` files may clash (contain different histories) and adversely affect the results of both scripts.

 A cure to all these woes is the *isolation mode* introduced in *GMT* version 4.2.2.
-This mode allows you to run a *GMT* script without leaving any traces other than the resulting *PostScript*  or data files, and not altering the or files.
+This mode allows you to run a *GMT* script without leaving any traces other than the resulting *PostScript*  or data files, and not altering the ``gmt.conf`` or ``.gmtcommands`` files.
 Those files will be placed in a temporary directory instead.
 And if properly set up, this temporary directory will only be used by a single script, even if another *GMT* script is running simultaneously.
 This also provides the opportunity to create any other